HDI-Project/FeatureHub/docs/src/deployment.md

 ## App administration

-Admins can perform administrative tasks with respect to the Feature Factory app as well as the Feature Factory data science experiment.
+Admins can perform administrative tasks with respect to the FeatureHub app as well as the FeatureHub data science experiment.
 Admin users can manage and organize an experiment without needing access to the host machine.

 Create an admin user using `users.py add --admin=True admin_username admin_password`.